Macrometacorp/docs/docs/_photoniq/prerendering/index.md

 - **Fault Tolerance and Resiliency**: Built to address server or network disruptions.
 In the event of network issues, the service opts to serve older, reliable data over rejecting the request.
 - **Rate Limiting**: Implement limits on client request frequency to deter misuse and ensure everyone gets a fair share of the resources.
-- **Authorization**: Access and configuration of the prerender service are safeguarded, requiring user authorization through JWT or API keys.
+- **Authorization**: Access and configuration of the prerender service require proper user authorization.

 ### Monitoring and Management